Blog Home / Compliance / Defending Your Assets: The Importance of Cybersecurity Regulations for Finance Teams

 Basics of Cybersecurity

 Cybersecurity involves protecting your company’s digital assets, such as data, networks, and systems, from cyber threats.
-For finance teams, understanding the basics of cybersecurity is crucial to safeguarding sensitive financial information.
-Cybersecurity encompasses a range of practices, technologies, and processes designed to protect your organisation’s digital environment.
+For finance teams, understanding the basics is crucial for safeguarding sensitive financial information.
+Cybersecurity includes a range of practices and technologies designed to protect your digital environment.

 Cybersecurity can be broken down into several core areas:

-- Information Security: Ensures the confidentiality and integrity of your data.
+• Information Security: Ensures your data’s confidentiality and integrity.

-- Operational Security: Includes processes and decisions to handle and protect data assets.
+• Operational Security: Includes processes and decisions for handling and protecting digital assets.

 Understanding these basics helps you implement effective cybersecurity measures that can protect your finance team from potential risks.